Keeping Your Child's Attendance Records Up-to-Date

 PC CLASS COMPETITION ENTRIES - Close Monday 10 November!

-This year, the theme is Masked Singer - with proceeds contributing to the college Mary MacKillop Fund.
+This year, the theme is Masked Singer, with proceeds contributing to the college's Mary MacKillop Fund.

-Audience members will vote on the night by donation to award the winners!
-See you there!
+Finalists are to perform on stage in the theatre on November 12 from 6:00pm to 8:00pm.
+Audience members are to vote on the night by way of donation to award the winners!

 Ensemble Rehearsals